TouK/excel-export/README.md

 #I want fancy diagrams, colours, and other stuff in my Excel!

-Making xlsx files look really great with Apache POI is pretty fun.
-But not very efficient.
-So we have found out, that it's easier to create a template manually (in MS Excel or Open Office), load this template in your code, fill it up with data, and handle back to the user.
+Making xlsx files look really great with Apache POI is pretty fun but not very efficient.
+So we have found out that it's easier to create a template manually (in MS Excel or Open Office), load this template in your code, fill it up with data, and hand it back to the user.

-For this scenario, every constructor takes a path to a template file (just normal xlsx file).
+For this scenario, every constructor takes a path to a template file (just a normal xlsx file).

 After loading the template, fill the data, and save to the output stream
 ```groovy